mikelopezuniversity/katacoda-scenarios/module2-lesson4/step3.md

 Note that the exact names and number of images might vary.
 However, you should see at least the golang and mathapp images in the list.

+Notice the size of our image.
+1.13 GB!!!
+The golang image alone is 810 MB!
+What if we could compile our application, then get rid of all that unnecessary code?
+That would make the image much smaller, wouldn't it?
+Well, we can!
+We use a multi-stage build.
+The first stage contains everything necessary to compile our app.
+The second stage just contains our app, and it's configuration files.
+This results in a much smaller, more portable image.